George-Madeley/AI-Wordle-Solver/README.md

     uvwxy
     GOAL WORD HERE

-This is under the assumption of the best case scenario where the agent knows five words which in total use 25 letters of the alphabet.
 Even with this method, there is chance that the agent will get the right letters but in the incorrect place.
 So, how can this issue be solved?
 We need to improve how the agent scores based on knowledge.
+To do this, the agent needs to infer as much knowledge as possible from the information already known.

 Earlier, I stated that 'later' would get a score of nine, however, that is not the case.
 In the example [3], there was only one letter that needed to be known, as a result, the agent already knows the position for that letter. therefore, 'later' would get a score, at most, of five.
 But this still does not solve our problem.
 So what else needs to be done?